SeaQuest DSV: Season 2

 Roy Scheider was vocal in his anger at the show's new direction.
-In an interview given during the second season, Scheider averred: "It's childish trash...
-I am very bitter about it.
-I feel betrayed...
-It's (the new season) not even good fantasy.
+In an interview given during the second season, Scheider averred: "It's childish trash...I am very bitter about it.
+I feel betrayed...It's [the new season] not even good fantasy.
 I mean, Star Trek does this stuff much better than we can do it.
 To me the show is now 21 Jump Street meets Star Dreck."
 Scheider felt the series had strayed too far away from its premise, and that he "became more of a combat commander than a scientific commander and I hadn't signed up for that."

-He added that after moving production to Florida, the show was "going to present human beings who had a life on land as well as on the boat... we've had one script that has done that (the episode 'Vapors')," Scheider said.
+Scheider added that producers had indicated that after moving production to Florida, the show was "going to present human beings who had a life on land as well as on the boat."
+Instead, he said, "we've had one script that has done that," the episode "Vapors".
 "The other shows are Saturday afternoon 4 o'clock junk for children.
-Just junk—old, tired, time-warp robot crap," making reference to the much maligned episode "Playtime."
+Just junk—old, tired, time-warp robot crap," alluding to the much-maligned episode "Playtime."

 As Scheider explained, "I don't do this kind of stuff...
-I said (to the production executives), 'If I wanted to do the fourth generation of Star Trek, I would have signed up for it.
+I said [to the production executives], 'If I wanted to do the fourth generation of Star Trek, I would have signed up for it.
 I wouldn't have done seaQuest.
 You guys have changed it from handball into field hockey and never even bothered to talk to me.'"
-Scheider's comments left him in trouble with some of the executive producers, including Patrick Hasburgh who, in reply, had strong words for Scheider as well: "I'm sorry he is such a sad and angry man. seaQuest is going to be a terrific show, and he is lucky to be part of it."
+Scheider's comments left him in trouble with some of the executive producers, including Patrick Hasburgh, who, in reply, had strong words for Scheider as well: "I'm sorry he is such a sad and angry man. seaQuest is going to be a terrific show, and he is lucky to be part of it."

-By the end of season two, seaQuest DSV was again suffering, partly attributed to a perceived decrease in the quality of the writing as well as preemptions by NBC due to sports coverage.
-The possibility of cancellation appeared likely but NBC kept the show in production after plans for a new series titled Rolling Thunder to replace seaQuest DSV were canceled.
+By the end of season two, seaQuest DSV was again suffering, partly attributed to a perceived decrease in the quality of the writing and by preemptions by NBC for sports coverage.
+The possibility of cancellation appeared likely but NBC kept the show in production after the cancellation of plans for a new series, Rolling Thunder, to replace seaQuest DSV.
 Producer Lee Goldberg claimed the new series was canceled because the premise was "awful."
 The season finale, written as a possible series finale, involved the seaQuest and its crew being abducted by aliens and forced into a civil war on an alien world where the ship appeared to be destroyed and the crew presumed dead.